codlong/ToonStatus/readme.md

 # Usage
 `/ts` to toggle the ToonStatus table dialog

-`/ts toon [add remove] Player (Player2 ...)` to add or remove toons from display.
-Note: names are case-sensitive.

 `/ts csv` to get all data in comma-separated values format.
 Data is pre-selected, just hit ctrl-c to copy to the clipboard, and paste into your favorite spreadsheet program.

+`/ts help` to display this information.

+`/ts sort [level gold artifact resources argunite ilvl]` to sort the data by the given resource.
+Artifact sorts by artifact level.

 `/ts stat [level gold artifact resources argunite ilvl]` to filter stats.
 The filter does not persist, all stats will be shown on subsequent calls.

+`/ts toon [add remove] Player (Player2 ...)` to add or remove toons from display.
+Note: names are case-sensitive.

 `/ts update` to update current player data without displaying anything.
 Can be used in a macro with /logout to save before exit.

-`/ts help` to display this information.